intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The starting observation from this session was that the issue is much bigger than our technology alone.
-The issue influences all parts of society, and even matters such as inequality, externalized costs, and justice.
+The issue influences all parts of society, and even matters such as (in)equality, externalized costs, and justice.
 Another key observation was that improvements come in many forms; there is no silver bullet.
 The opportunity to bring together people with different backgrounds helped us see how we approach the topic from different angles - none of them wrong, but also none of the sole angle to focus on either.
-The problems are hard enough that multiple types of efforts are needed for major improvements.
+Only the combined effects of complementary efforts can provide the required level of changes.

 Some of the useful tools for approaching the issue included of course technical solutions, but also solidarity, aiming for sufficiency, and awareness.
 It is important to not stand still waiting for the perfect solution.
 Renewable energy and carbon awareness were seen as a part of the solution, but not, however, sufficient by themselves.

 Some of the goals for the IETF should include:

 * Connecting IETF with others.
 Given that the issue is broad, it is difficult for one standards organisation to take significant actions.
-Working with in collaboration others, and understanding the situation beyond the strictest definition of Internet technology will be needed.
+Working in collaboration others is necessary.
+  And understanding the situation beyond technology will be needed.

 * Continuous improvement.
 As argued by Vesna Manojlovic, it is